10 Worst Charities to Donate To in 2023 (Avoid Them at any cost)

 Charities are a necessary part of our society.
 Organizations that provide services to those in need are essential in helping people rebuild their lives after a crisis has struck.
-Unfortunately, some charities have been caught operating in questionable ways, leading donors to stop giving to them.
+Unfortunately, some charities have been caught operating in questionable ways, leading donors to stop giving.
 If you’re thinking of giving money to charity in the future, you should know which organizations aren’t worth it.

-Here we’ll give you details on the worst charities to donate to in your life so you don’t waste your money or time supporting these organizations when so many other charitable causes out there deserve your support.
+Here we’ll give you details on the worst charities to donate to so you don’t waste your money or time supporting these organizations when so many other charitable causes deserve your support.

 These are the 10 Worst Charities to Donate to in 2023 (Including Scams and Frauds):

 Note: This list is made with social media research examples of people sharing their opinions, news articles & opinions and alerts from Charity Navigator (Top website for Nonprofit Intelligence.
 Some charities might not be a scam for one person, but they can look like scam for another.
 It depends on the person's point of view.
 We are trying to share information and present factual truths.
 If you think any charities should not be a part of this list, feel free to contact us at firstname.lastname@example.org & we will take it down after a review.
 Our goal is not to hurt anyone's sentiment but to just share information on what's happening so that the donors won't be affected.

 - 2. Cancer Fund of America

 - 3. Operation Lookout National Center for Missing Youth

 - 4. Committee for Missing Children

 - 5. Complex Minds UK

 - 7. A Place to Call Home